tidepool-org/uploader/README.md

 ### Has code to talk to an Animas SNAP pump
 * But right now, that code is not yet integrated to do uploads

-### Can read a data file from an Insulet Omnipod pump
-* This is to a first-order approximation (it doesn't do everything yet, but it handles scheduled basals, boluses, settings, and smbg readings).

 ## What it's missing